 Step 1: Decide whether the complaint is true?
-Some products can cause a “likelihood confusion between your product and the rights owner’s products.
+Some products can cause a “likelihood of confusion” between your product and the right owner’s products.

-Remaining a top competitor on the Amazon platform requires more than just selling a popular product.
+Remaining a top competitor on Amazon requires more than just selling a popular product.
 It requires playing by the rules and avoiding suspension.
-The more you know, the less likely you will make mistakes.
+The more you know, the less likely you’ll make mistakes.
 We know that trademark issues are prevalent on the Amazon platform and hope that this article helps explain how to best handle them.
-If you want to learn more about Amazon trademark infringement, false advertising or speak with CJ about your particular issues, call Amazon Sellers Lawyer.
+If you want to learn more about Amazon trademark infringement, false advertising, or speak with CJ about your particular issues, call Amazon Sellers Lawyer.
 Or, purchase our book, the Amazon Law Library, Volume I available on Amazon.com.

 About the Author: This is a guest post from Amazon Sellers Lawyer, a legal team dedicated to defending sellers’ rights by applying legal strategies to protect their accounts and handle account suspensions, complaints and policy violations.